WHAT ARE THE DRESS & TACK REQUIREMENTS TO SHOW WITH THE INDIANA SADDLE HORSE ASSOCIATION (ISHA)?

 WHO CAN ENTER THE ADDED MONEY CLASSES ($50 & $100) CLASSES?

-The exhibitor/horse combination must show in another class in the same division to be eligible.
+All exhibitors are eligible to enter these classes, no qualifications.
 Class fee is $10.
 There must be 5 or more exhibitors for payback.

 WILL CLASS PATTERNS BE AVAILABLE FOR SHOWMANSHIP, EQUITATION, VERSATILITY & TRAIL?